Logical fermions for fault-tolerant quantum simulation: Introduction

-The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:background}, we review the pertinent background on fermionic quantum circuits and logical fermion codes.
-In Sec.~\ref{sec:logical-Majorana-operations}, we describe how to realize a complete set of universal operations for fermionic quantum circuits on logical fermions realized by qubit-based surface-code patches.
-In Sec.~\ref{sec:NISQ-testbed}, we present examples of each of these logical operations on small surface codes that could be realized using NISQ technologies.
+In Sec.~\ref{sec:background}, we review the pertinent background on fermionic quantum circuits, logical fermion codes, and fermionic simulation algorithms.
+In Sec.~\ref{sec:logical-Majorana-operations}, we describe how to realize a logical fermionic architecture stack, compare it to the conventional error-corrected architecture for simulation, and examine how it can provide performance improvements in two exemplar systems.
 In Sec.~\ref{sec:conclusion}, we conclude.